dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

   val channel = s.channel(channelId)
   ids.traverse_(x => channel.notify(x.show))
 ```

+We're using batch insert to schedule messages, in a bid to increase producer throughput.
+On the other hand, we've had to publish notifications one by one, which means N network roundtrips for N messages.
+We'll revise this later.

-, where the actual insert query is
+Then, our actual insert query is

 ```scala
 def insertMessages(size: Int) =